roberto1648/sampling-of-biased-physical-signals/README.md

 2. **Sample away from x$_0$ by adding to it perturbations**.
 The perturbations are generated from a set of normal distributions corresponding to a pre-selected **set of $\sigma$'s**.
 The logic here is that since x$_0$ corresponds to an optimum signal, going away from x$_0$ will result in lower signals.
 Also, since, as shown above, random x corresponds here to the lowest signals, perturbating far enough from x$_0$ would go all the way to minimum signal.
 At the end of this step we have sets of samples, each corresponding to a $\sigma$ value.

 3. **Map each $\sigma$ to a distribution over the signal y** by calculating the histogram in each set.
 The resulting matrix (i.e., rows and columns corresponding to $\sigma$'s and y's, respectively) is then up-sampled by a smooth interpolation.
-The result at this point is approximately similar to having measured for many more $\sigma$ sets and for many more points in each set (i.e., more points would allow for much finer histograms).

 4. **Obtain and optimum set of weights** (i.e., one weight per sigma value) that allow obtaining a balanced dataset in the signal y.
 The weights are found through approximately inverting the $\sigma$'s-y's matrix (i.e., the map obtained in step 3 above) with the aid of a genetic algorithm (GA).

 5. **Sample a balanced dataset using the weights**.
 This is done for each sample by generating its inputs from a normal distribution with a $\sigma$ chosen by a weighted random draw.

+We describe the various steps in more detail below.

 ```python